arbaazali872/Database_Query_Assistant/readme.md

 ```

 ```
-List all orders over $10,000 from the last 6 months
+List all orders over $2,000 from the last 2 years
 ```

 ```